 Preparing for delivery – See a physio and work on your pelvic floor exercises.
 At 36 weeks, a low vaginal swab will be taken to find out your status for group B streptococcus.
 If positive for this bug, you may need antibiotics during delivery to protect baby.
 Normal vaginal delivery may be assisted with episiotomy, vacuum or forceps if needed.
 In some cases, a lower segment caesarean section is needed.

-For further advice and to discuss a plan that suits you, please make an appointment with your local general practitioner.
+For further advice and to discuss a plan that suits you, please make an appointment with your Pro Health Care general practitioner.